JarryShaw/darc/docs/source/darc/proxy/index.rst

    zeronet

-To tell the :mod:`darc` project which proxy settings to be used for the :class:`requests.Session` objects and |Chrome| objects, you can specify such information in the :data:`darc.proxy.LINK_MAP` mapping dictionarty.
+To tell the :mod:`darc` project which proxy settings to be used for the :class:`requests.Session` objects and :class:`~selenium.webdriver.chrome.webdriver.WebDriver` objects, you can specify such information in the :data:`darc.proxy.LINK_MAP` mapping dictionarty.

 .. data:: darc.proxy.LINK_MAP
    :type: DefaultDict[str, Tuple[types.FunctionType, types.FunctionType]]